2lambda123/cisco-sto-uefi-secure-bootloader/shim-review/README.md

-This repo is for review of requests for signing shim.
 To create a request for review:

-- clone this repo
-- edit the template below
 - add the shim.efi to be signed
 - add build logs
 - commit all of that